Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 Then configure the EC2 security group next to allow incoming traffic on ports 7474 and 7687.

-You should now be able to access neo4j on the browser using port 7474: `http://x.x.x.x:7474` Log on with username: neo4j and password: neo4j.
+You should now be able to access neo4j on the browser using port 7474: `http://x.x.x.x:7474` or `http://relay.myCoolSite.com:7474`.
+Log on with username: neo4j and password: neo4j.
 It should prompt you to change the password.

 ### install neo4j graph data science